maxxwwim/Converter-Octet-to-Pixel-color/README.md

 # Converter Octet to Pixel color

 This project is a Python script that allows you to convert binary files into pixelated images and create a video from these images.
+There are 16,777,216 color combinations available with 256 bit differing, making billions of possible combinations.
+A text or encrypting program before being passed the converter bit will become almost impossible to decode if you don't have the basic colors.
+It is possible to create a decoder that looks at pixels one by one.
+I may come back later on this project to make the necessary modifications.

 ## Installation
 1. Make sure you have Python 3 installed on your system.